mikesart/inotify-info/README.md

 ```

 ## Install

 The resulting executable will be at `_release/inotify-info`.
-You are free to copy the resulting executable to any suitable location in your `$PATH`.
+You are free to
+copy the resulting executable to any suitable location in your `$PATH` or run

-Or run `$ make install` to install to `/usr/local/bin/`.
+`make install` to install to `/usr/local/bin`.

 ## Run (Prints Summary)
 ```